Barbaro (horse): Memorial

 Barbaro was cremated shortly after he was euthanized.
-On January 29, 2008 it was announced that his remains would be interred in front of an entrance to Churchill Downs, and that a bronze statue of Barbaro would be placed atop his remains.
+On January 29, 2008, it was announced that his remains would be interred in front of an entrance to Churchill Downs and that a bronze statue of Barbaro would be placed atop his remains.
 The Jacksons chose to place his remains outside of both Churchill Downs and the adjacent Kentucky Derby Museum to allow his many admirers to pay their respects without having to pay an admission fee.

-The Barbaro Sculpture, created by Alexa King, was unveiled April 26, 2009 at Churchill Downs, the week preceding the Kentucky Derby.
+The Barbaro Sculpture, created by Alexa King, was unveiled April 26, 2009, at Churchill Downs, the week preceding the Kentucky Derby.

 Gulfstream Park established scholarships to the University of Florida with an initial total funding of $30,000 for two fourth-year students in Veterinary Medicine and one graduate student in equine veterinary research.

 Barbaro also inspired a large anonymous donation to the New Bolton Center, allowing the establishment of the Barbaro Fund to aid the treatment and care of large animals.

 In 2006, a Limited Edition Ty Beanie Babies Barbaro Beanie plushie was released.
 The plushie is 7 inches tall, 8 inches long and wears Barbaro's No. 8 on a pink saddle cloth.

 In 2007, Breyer Animal Creations released a Barbaro model that includes a Certificate of Authenticity from his owners, jockey, and main doctor at the New Bolton Center.

 The Jacksons have endowed a chair for equine disease research at the University of Pennsylvania's veterinary school.

-In honor of Barbaro's valiant fight against his injuries in the 2006 Preakness Stakes, NTRA has established the NTRA Charities, Barbaro Memorial Fund.
+In honor of Barbaro's fight against his injuries in the 2006 Preakness Stakes, NTRA has established the NTRA Charities, Barbaro Memorial Fund.
 This fund will focus on Equine Health and Safety, which will include research to find a cure for laminitis, the disease that ultimately led to Barbaro's death.

 Public reaction

 After his breakdown in the Preakness, Barbaro became the object of public affection.
 His stall at the New Bolton Center was decorated with many thousands of Get Well cards (including a 7 × 72 ft card from fans at the Belmont Stakes), and flowers and presents sent in by fans.
 Others sent in items meant to help his recovery, such as Christian medallions and holy water.
 His condition was reported by news organizations on a daily basis.

-Over the course of Barbaro's treatment and after his death, there were sections of the media that felt that Barbaro did not merit the amount of attention that he was receiving from either his supporters or the media.
+Over the course of Barbaro's treatment and after his death, some sections of the media felt that Barbaro did not merit the amount of attention that he was receiving from either his supporters or the media.

 Others suggested that Barbaro had demonstrated a disposition that might enable him to survive and in time become a breeding stallion.
 Time magazine commented that despite the difficulties, Barbaro's fight was inspiring and that the hope for a near-miracle was not pointless.